 For his NFL accomplishments, Chubb received recognition by being named to the PFWA All-Rookie Team in 2018.

-Chubb has already made a name for himself at the NFL level and if Miller walks or is shipped elsewhere, he will be the next face of the Denver Broncos’ franchise.
+Chubb has already made a name for himself at the NFL level and he will be the next face of the Denver Broncos’ franchise.